 1. Student accommodation vs living at home.

 Many new students tend to opt for moving out of their family home and into student accommodation, whether it be on or off campus, during their time at university.
 Living at home while studying isn’t typically considered the norm, and many are too afraid to feel as though they’re missing out on new-found independence and the student social-life.
-However, living at home and instead choosing to commute during your time at university may just prove to be a significant money saver, especially when you consider the rising cost of rent.
+However, living at home and instead choosing to commute during your time at university may just save you some money as a student, especially when you consider the rising cost of rent.
 There are pros and cons on both sides, though it is important to consider what might be best for you and your personal financial situation.

 2. Budget as soon as your loan comes in.